How you can offer soul support for seniors with dementia

-In my experience, these dear people still want to know more about God, how to be faithful servants, and what their purpose is today.
-Even those who can no longer speak or seem lost to the fog of Alzheimer’s respond to loving touch, music, eye contact, and conversation about spiritual things.
-I see this every day.
+In my experience, elders with dementia still want to know more about God, how to be faithful servants, and what their purpose is today.
+Familiar faith rituals, words, and songs bring back hopeful, comforting long-term memories.
+Even those who can no longer speak or seem lost to the fog of dementia respond profoundly – even miraculously – to old-time hymns, loving touch, eye contact, and conversation about spiritual things.

 Peace be with you,

 24 thoughts on “About”